 A lockable tool box is also an essential safety measure to protect children from accessing dangerous tools.

 Carry handles make transportation of your toolbox easier.
 You want to ensure that the carry handle is strong and comfortable.
-Some tool boxes also come on heavy duty castors and have telescopic handles which makes moving your heavy tool kit a breeze.
+Some tool boxes also come on heavy duty castors.
+These toolboxes on wheels or rolling toolboxes also have telescopic handles which makes moving your heavy tool kit a breeze.

 Latches and hinges

 You want to ensure that the latches and hinges of your toolbox are of good quality.
 This will ensure that the toolbox remains tightly closed.
 This is particularly important when travelling with your toolbox as otherwise, bumps and knocks could open the latches and you will end up with tools everywhere.

 Strong latches and hinges also make your tool box more secure.
 Having a lockable tool box is ineffective if the catches or hinges are weak and easily broken.

 The number one priority when buying a tool chest is its durability.
 You want to buy one good quality tool chest, and have it last you for years.

 The drawers of your tool chests are its main feature they allow you to organize things very nicely and keep everything together.
 Looking for a tool chest that fits everything you own and leaves you some room for expansion is important too.

 It’s also helpful if the drawers slide easily and have non slip mats as this prevents your tools from getting jumbled.
 A lockable section is a great feature on a tool chest too.

 The castors on the bottom of the tool chest allow it to be moved around a workshop environment and locked into place once the desired location is reached.
 Check that the toolbox you choose has heavy duty castors so that they can support the weight of a heavy chest filled with tools and still move smoothly.